Are machines good enough to write your content yet? Here’s what we discovered about the quality of machine learning in content creation.

 I’m sure we’ve all been staring at a blank screen, fully into writer’s block and wishing that there was something that uses machine learning to write the words for us.

-For those unsure, machine learning is a form of AI, that uses existing data to create an output.
 In the case of content creation, machine learning should work like this:

 - We give it data.